 It was decided thirty-six years ago, it would primarily be the symbol of our heritage.
 It would house a museum.
 Compatible uses would be accommodated.
 And they were until 2003.
 Compatibly.

-Millions of dollars were spent over the years, to keep weather out and the building from sinking into the ground.
+Millions of dollars were spent over the years, to keep weather out and the building from sinking into the ground (referring to ACC).
 In 2006, an additional $2.3 million was allocated from the Hydro Reserve Fund to complete planned renovations of the building.
 Specialty designs costing $250,000, commissioned at their expense, by the Historical Society were adopted by Council.

 There was no public demand for that service.
 There was only a sense of sadness and betrayal.
 There is only one argument in favour of a board management arrangement.
 A charitable foundation, which the board is, has authority to issue tax receipts to donors who might contribute sufficient funds to generate operational self-sufficiency.
 Except for a single donation of $50,000 made within weeks of signing, no donation of equal value has been recorded.
 Despite the town’s generous offer to match donations, dollar for dollar.